 - Check the lid switch and sensor to ensure they’re functioning

 You can also listen for unusual noises during the spin cycle or check if the agitator is moving correctly.
-Many of these tasks can be done with simple tools and a flashlight.
-Keeping your laundry room clean and free from lint or detergent buildup can also prevent future problems.
+You can handle many of these tasks with simple tools and a flashlight, and you can prevent future problems by running hot-water cycles regularly and keeping your laundry room clean and free of detergent buildup.

 How Long Do Washing Machines Last?

 Once you’ve dealt with your immediate issue, it helps to know how long you can reasonably expect your washer to last.
-Understanding appliance lifespan is useful for knowing when to repair—and when to replace.
+Understanding appliance lifespan helps know when to repair—and when to replace.

-In the United States, almost every home has a washing machine, and the few people that don’t have them, certainly wish they did.
-Spending hours each week at the laundromat can be a large waste of time, so most homeowners go out of their way to ensure they have a working washer and dryer.
+In the United States, almost every home has a washing machine, and the few people who don’t have one certainly wish they did.
+Spending hours each week at the laundromat can be an enormous waste of time, so most homeowners go out of their way to ensure they have a working washer and dryer.

-Modern washing machines offer advanced features, from smart technology to error code displays that make diagnosis and repair easier.
+Modern washing machines offer advanced features, from innovative technology to error code displays that make diagnosis and repair easier.
 However, just like other major appliances, they don’t last forever.
+Your model number can often help you check expected lifespan and available replacement parts.

 Average Lifespan of Washing Machines